Kraktorist/ya-yy-fw/README.md

 ## Environments

 Environments are placed in the folder [envs](./envs/).
-There are two environments `dev` and `prod` in this repo.
+There are two similar environments `dev` and `prod` in this repo.
+Just to prove that automated deploy works.

 ## Building infrastructure

-Infrastructure described in`config.yaml`.
+Infrastructure described in`config.yaml` of every environment.

 - [envs/dev/config.yaml](./envs/dev/config.yaml)
 - [envs/prod/config.yaml](./envs/prod/config.yaml)

-It includes the following entities:
+It includes multiple hosts:

 - bastion (jumphost)
 - monitoring